-Onboarding new employees in the midst of a global shift is a double-edged sword.
+Onboarding new employees virtually can be a double-edged sword.
 On one hand, traditional and informal ways of onboarding new team members when they come into the office are no longer available, which throws a wrench into what companies are used to.
 On the other, it presents an opportunity for hiring teams to codify, organize, and get creative about their onboarding process.

 To understand fluctuations in onboarding this year, we explored how hiring teams and HR departments in tech are fine-tuning their procedures.
 Re-inventing onboarding to suit remote work is a strength that extends beyond the coronavirus crisis, as a successful program is foundational to retaining new hires.